 While we are talking about it, circulated, non-graded pre-1933 gold coins are almost always in stock these days.
 Those also offer some potential for appreciation in the premiums.
 They are a piece of American history and are priced very competitively with any of the modern 1 oz bullion coins.

-Another option to consider are the limited issue silver bullion coins put out by government mints including the U.S. Mint, Royal Canadian Mint, and Britain’s Royal Mint.
-The America the Beautiful series of 5 oz silver coins is a good example.
-The U.S. Mint began the series in 2010, and issues 5 new designs each year.
+Another option to consider is the limited-issue silver bullion coins put out by government mints including the U.S. Mint, Royal Canadian Mint, and Britain’s Royal Mint.
+The America the Beautiful series of 5 oz silver coins for sale is a good example.
+The U.S. Mint began the series in 2010 and issues 5 new designs each year.
 There are 56 total designs planned before the series ends in 2021.

-Many of the prior designs now command a healthy premium, and some of the more recent releases sold out almost immediately.
+Many of the prior designs now command a healthy premium and some of the more recent releases sold out almost immediately.
 But those who move quickly can get them for roughly the same per-ounce premium as the silver American Eagle – the world’s most popular bullion coin with mintages in the tens of millions each year.
+These one-ounce silver bullion coins, also come in fractional sizes for those looking for someone in 1/10.
+1/4 or even 1/2 ounce.

 The same can be said for the Royal Mint’s series of 2-ounce and 10-ounce Queen’s Beast coins.